 Wood’n’Hive in Port Williams, Nova Scotia makes delicious honey and beeswax products all produced by local bees in the Annapolis Valley.
 In the fall you can even visit their shop to see how the honey is made and taken from comb to jar.
 They sell honey in various sized jars and containers as well as edible honey comb and creamed honey.
 Their beeswax products consist of everything from candles to wraps, lotion bars, lip balms and more.
 Visit their shop to purchase or reach out to them on their site for delivery or vendors HERE.

-Michelle Ashley’s Bakery – This small bakery and chocolate company rents out various local kitchens to make their delicious creations.
+Michelle Ashley’s Bakery – This small bakery and chocolate company now has their own storefront in North End Halifax where they make their delicious creations.
 Painstakingly hand painting every delicious chocolate that really are pieces of art.
-They features various flavours of chocolates and truffles from pumpkin spice, to lavender, salted caramel and more.
+They feature various flavours of chocolates and truffles from pumpkin spice, to lavender, salted caramel and more.
 Michelle Ashely’s Bakery also makes delicious hot chocolate bombs, and can even do custom orders for macarons, and wedding cakes.
 Visit their site to learn more HERE.

 Acadian Maple Syrup – Maple syrup ALWAYS makes the perfect gift.
 Acadian Maple Syrup is one of the more popular maple syrups in the province and the one you can often find most widely available.
 They have a storefront in Upper Tantallon and can be found at Sobeys grocery stores and other locations.
 You can buy their maple syrup in various sized containers as well, perfect for stocking stuffers too.
 Other maple products include maple cookies, maple peanut brittle, maple hard candy and more.
 They are owned by Authentic Seacoast who also locally make Fortress Rum, Rare Bird Craft Beer and Full Steam Coffee.
 Learn more HERE.